 Once you have moved out of your "starting phase", you might need to consider finding a legal form for your local chapter.
 This is especially relevant to the chapters outside of Germany.
 For this purpose we have set-up our license agreement.
-To discuss things further, please contact Isabel with your questions and concerns.
+To discuss things further, please contact Phil with your questions and concerns.

 The Netherlands chapter has chosen to become its own Stichting (Foundation) instead of working under the umbrella of the German Verein.
 The main reason for this choice is partially legal, and partially monetary: